-- 1. Two or more opposing riders/teams must never cycle together or side by side. - 2.
-Under no circumstances may (active) riders be transported along the race route, except in a medical emergency. - 3.
-Riders must always wear properly fastened and approved helmets. - 4.
-During the entire race, riders must ensure their start number is always clearly visible on the helmet. - 5.
+- 1. Under no circumstances may (active) riders be transported along the race route, except in a medical emergency. - 2.
+Riders must always wear properly fastened and approved helmets. - 3.
+During the entire race, riders must ensure their start number is always clearly visible on the helmet. - 4.
 Riders may not be pushed along in any way by a person or a vehicle.
-Exception: Riders in a team are allowed to give teammates a push start when they change over at time stations. - 6.
+Exception: Riders in a team are allowed to give teammates a push start when they change over at time stations. - 5.
 Riders may use bicycles with a flat tyre or other mechanical problems.
-However, if an official considers the situation unsafe, the rider must stop or continue to push the bicycle on foot until it has been replaced or repaired. - 7.
-Riders are permitted to walk the CHALLENGE route provided they are either carrying or pushing their bicycle with them at all times. - 8.
-Riders may not block or obstruct competitors. - 9.
+However, if an official considers the situation unsafe, the rider must stop or continue to push the bicycle on foot until it has been replaced or repaired. - 6.
+Riders are permitted to walk the TORTOUR route provided they are either carrying or pushing their bicycle with them at all times. - 7.
+Riders may not block or obstruct competitors. - 8.
 Riders may not cycle in the slipstream of other participants.
 If they want to cycle at the same speed as a rider in front, they must maintain a distance of at least 50 metres.
 This 50-metre rule also applies to the escort vehicle of the cyclist ahead.